ghc-proposals/ghc-proposals/proposals/0141-infix-as.rst

 .. contents::

-Extensions to Infix Syntax
+InfixAs Extension
 ==========================

-This is a proposal to extend Haskell's ``infix`` syntax to include a feature of PureScript's.
+This is a proposal for a language extension that provides some benefits to readability and conformity in the declaration of infix operators.

-Consider the following typeclass:
+Consider the following typeclass, and associated infix operator:

 .. code-block:: haskell

   class Semigroup a where
     app :: a -> a -> a

+  infixr 5 <>

+  (<>) :: Semigroup a => a -> a -> a
+  (<>) = app

-With this extension to the syntax, one could write the following:
+With -XInfixAs enabled, one <i>must</i> write the following instead:

 .. code-block:: haskell

+  class Semigroup a where
+    app :: a -> a -> a

   infixr 5 app as <>

-  foo :: String
-  foo = "Hello " <> "World!"

-This will actually generate a top-level binding, so that error messages arising from the use of ``<>`` do not confusingly reference ``app``.
+For code generation, this will generate a top-level binding, so that error messages arising from the use of ``<>`` do not confusingly reference ``app`` (i.e., ``<>`` would not just be a function 'synonym' ala type synonyms).
 The top-level binding would look like this:

 .. code-block:: haskell